simolus3/drift/docs/pages/docs/Using SQL/extensions.md

 ## fts5

 The fts5 extension provides full-text search capabilities in sqlite tables.
-To enable the fts5 extension in moor files and compiled queries, modify the [build options]({{ "../Advanced Features/builder_options.md" | pageUrl }}) to include `fts5` in the `sqlite_module` section.
+To enable the fts5 extension in drift files and compiled queries, modify the [build options]({{ "../Advanced Features/builder_options.md" | pageUrl }}) to include `fts5` in the `sqlite_module` section.

-Just like you'd expect when using sqlite, you can create a fts5 table in a moor file by using a `CREATE VIRTUAL TABLE` statement.
+Just like you'd expect when using sqlite, you can create a fts5 table in a drift file by using a `CREATE VIRTUAL TABLE` statement.
 ```sql
 CREATE VIRTUAL TABLE email USING fts5(sender, title, body);